Solutions for Mitigation of Human - Large carnivore Conflict in Urban and Human Dominated Areas

-TRACT has been working towards understanding the reasons of conflict between humans and wild animals (Tigers, Leopards and Sloth bears) in areas with high human densities, finding solutions for mitigation, and long term management of this co-habitation.
+TRACT has been working towards understanding the reasons of conflict between humans and wild animals (Tigers, Leopards and Sloth bears) in areas with high human densities, finding solutions for mitigation, and long term management of this forced co-habitation.

 Ordnance factory, Chanda & Chandrapur Super Thermal Power Station, Chandrapur